SHOCKWAVE THERAPY

 (1) Wang, C.J.
 (2012).
 Extracorporeal shockwave therapy in musculoskeletal disorders.
 Journal of Orthopaedic Surgery and Research 7:11.

 (2) Notarnicola, A. & Moretti, B. (212).
-The biological effects of extracorporeal shock wave therapy (eswt) on tendon tissue.
-Muscle, Ligaments and Tendons Journal 2(1): 33-37.
+The biological effects of extracorporeal shock wave therapy (ESWT) on tendon tissue.
+Muscle, Ligaments, and Tendons Journal 2(1): 33-37.

 (3) Furia, J.P.
 (2005).
 Safety and efficacy of extracorporeal shock wave therapy for chronic lateral epicondylitis.
 The American Journal of Orthopedics 34(1): 13-9